stuycs-gh-classrooms/nxtm-p01-pd10-mmmash/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- 'LEFT ARROW KEY' = move left
-- 'RIGHT ARROW KEY' = move right
+- //[CHANGE 12/09] - removed 'LEFT ARROW' key and 'RIGHT ARROW' key to control bar movement.
 - 'r' = reset
 - spacebar = pause